TobiasReize/videoflix_backend/README.md

 This project is part of the videoflix_frontend.<br/>

-## How to install this repository on a Linux server:
+## How to install this repository on a Linux server or WSL:

 1. Clone this repository:
 ```